 Panels shall be spaced to allow for established vegetation to become self-sustaining.

 The permittee shall minimize removal of trees and shall not remove groves of trees or shelter belts without the written approval of the affected landowner.

+Must maintain weed control as referenced in section 4.6.

 Foundations: A registered engineer shall certify that the design of solar panel foundations, racking, and supports are within accepted professional standards, given soil conditions of the site.